B Landscape Architecture, Assoc Dip Sculpture (Chair)

 Shan Crosbie Marketing Coordinator

-Shan is an artist and passionate animal advocate and is excited to be working at the intersection of arts and community at Belco Arts.
-She has worked for the past five years in arts administration and marketing at council art centres, galleries and publications and holds a Master of Fine Art from RMIT and a Bachelor of Arts with Honours in Art History from the Australian National University.
+Shan is an artist and animal advocate who is very proud to be working at the intersection of arts and community at Belco Arts.
+Since 2013, she has worked in arts marketing and administration at council art centres, galleries and publications, and holds a Master of Fine Art from RMIT and a Bachelor of Arts with Honours in Art History from the Australian National University.

 Pat Miller Finance Officer

 Pat was born in Sydney and moved to Canberra in 1965.
 She grew up and was educated in Canberra.
 She has always worked in finance in various industries including automotive and construction and has resided in Yass, NSW, since 2001.
 Pat studied art for six years at high school, and enjoys the atmosphere & diversity the Arts Centre offers, and very much enjoys working with the other staff members at BAC.

 Stephen Rose Technical & Operations Assistant